OrangeReaper/homeassistant/README.md

 [Top](#top)

-*Welcome Home* switches the porch light and the hall light on for 2 minutes when movement is detected in the porch (and the sun is down); I use a <i>Neo Coolcam Motion Sensor 2 with temperature sensor</i> for the motion detection.
+*Welcome Home* switches the porch light and the hall light on for 2 minutes when movement is detected in the porch (and the sun is down); I use a <i>Neo Coolcam Motion Sensor 2 with temperature sensor</i> for the motion detection in my porch.

 ## <a name="pc">PC</a>

 [Top](#top)

-I have several USB drives attached to my main PC (Andy-Ubuntu), a NAS Drive (Defiant) and a second PC (Excelsior) which has several USB Drives attached.
+I have several USB drives attached to my main PC (Enterprise) and a second PC (Excelsior) which has several USB Drives attached.
 The PCs and NAS are connected to my network  so are detectable using [binary_sensors](https://www.home-assistant.io/integrations/binary_sensor/).
 Everything except my main PC is controllable through LightwaveRF or tuya switches.

-I have a group: 'computers' which consists of my Main PC and Second PC (excelsior).
+I have a group: 'computers' which consists of my Main PC (Enterprise) and Second PC (excelsior).

 I have two other groups representing usb drives connected to computers (main_pc_usb_drives and excelsior_usb_drives).

 ### Automations
-1. When Defiant NAS is switched off it is also disconnected from mains supply.
-2. When Excelsior is switched off it is also disconnected from mains power supply.
-3. When my main PC is switched off, all attached USB Drives are also switched off.
+1. When Enterprise is switched off, all attached USB Drives are also switched off.
-3. When Excelsior is switched off, all attached USB Drives and power to Excelsior are also switched off.
+2. When Excelsior is switched off, all attached USB Drives are also switched off.
-4. When a PC in group 'computers' is switched on my NAS drive is switched on using Wake-on-LAN
-5. When all PCs in group 'computers' are switched off my NAS drive is switched off using script.turn_off_defiant
-6. Excelsior is turned on once a day at 4:00am.
+3. Excelsior is turned on once a day at 4:00am using wake on lan.

-### Excelsior
-My Excelsior PC has a wake_on_lan component associated with it [See Here](https://www.home-assistant.io/components/wake_on_lan/).
-This component is used to switch the PC off via a lovelace Entity Button.

-Excelsior can be switched off from the lovelace interface; this uses a shell command and ssh.
-This switch off can be unconditional (forced) or by request.
-In the former case Excelsior will be shutdown immediately, in the latter case a request is sent and Exelsior shutd down when it is ready to do so.

-### Defiant
-Defiant is an (ancient but still going strong) Netgear ReadyNAS Duo v2.

-My Defiant NAS PC has a wake_on_lan component associated with it [See Here](https://www.home-assistant.io/components/wake_on_lan/).
-This component is used to switch the NAS off via a lovelace Entity Button.

-Defiant can be manually and unconditionally switched off from the lovelace interface; this uses a shell command and ssh.

 ## <a name="startup">Start Automations Automation</a>